The Geto Boys (album)

-The Geto Boys is a remix album by American hip hop group Geto Boys, released on September 21, 1990 by Def American Recordings.
+The Geto Boys is a remix album by American hip hop group Geto Boys, released on September 21, 1990, by Def American Recordings.
 The album features one song from the group's debut album Making Trouble (1988), ten from their previous album Grip It!
 On That Other Level (1989), and two new songs, all of which were re-recorded and remixed by producers Rick Rubin and Brendan O'Brien.
 Of the twelve songs from Grip It!, only "Seek and Destroy" and "No Sellout" were excluded from this album.

 The album was originally scheduled for release in August 1990, but Geffen Records, then-distributor for Def American Recordings, refused to release it due to its graphic lyrical content, and pulled it from its schedule.
 After Geffen terminated its deal with Def American, the album was instead distributed by Warner Bros.
 Records in September 1990.

 Controversy and release

 Due to the graphic nature of the album's lyrics, particularly in the songs "Mind of a Lunatic" and "Assassins", Def American's distributor Geffen Records, as well as its manufacturer Sony DADC, refused to have any part in the release.
 After Geffen removed the album from its August release schedule and terminated its manufacturing and distributing deal with Def American, Rick Rubin arranged a new deal with Warner Bros.
-Records, who agreed to distribute the album as intended, as well as all subsequent Def American releases, with product manufacturing by WEA Manufacturing.
+Records, which agreed to distribute the album as intended, as well as all subsequent Def American releases, with product manufacturing by WEA Manufacturing.
 The album was then released on September 21, 1990, with marketing handled by Warner Bros. sister label Giant Records.

 The song "Do It Like a G.O." was released as a single with a music video, but it did not chart.